-The jack pressure switches have a protective rubber boot at the top of the switch.
-Remove the boot, being careful to not put stress on the wire protruding through the boot.
 Loosen the jam nut.
 If the jack needs to lift more, turn the threaded pressure adjust body clockwise.
-If the jack lifts to far, turn the pressure adjust body counterclockwise.
+If the jack lifts too far, turn the pressure adjust body counterclockwise.
 Only make about 1⁄4 turn max. before testing.
-When the adjustment is complete, make sure to return the rubber boot to its original position.
+When the adjustment is complete, make sure to tighten the jam nut.
 There is a view of the jack pressure switch on the next page.